 Injured in a Midtown Atlanta Construction Accident?
 Contact Bailey, Javins & Carter, L.C. for Assistance

-If you or someone close to you got injured on a construction job site in Fulton County, GA, Bailey, Javins & Carter, L.C. is here to help.
+If you or someone close to you got injured on a construction job site in Fulton County, GA, call the construction accident attorneys at Bailey, Javins & Carter, L.C..
 We will provide a free consultation to look at your case and inform you of all of your legal rights and options, and if we do end up taking your case, we will not charge any attorney fees unless we recover compensation on your behalf.

 To get started, message us online or call our Atlanta office today at 678-981-5370.
 We look forward to serving you!